 Although I only began producing public video media somewhat recently, video production has always been in my blood.
 Back when 007 Goldeneye first came out on the N64, I created VHS tapes documenting my adventures in using Slow Motion and Remote Mines to send various guards into orbit by breaking the "physics" of the game amongst other things.
 I take pride in breaking everything I touch.

 Bug hunting and exploiting design flaws are critical parts of my everyday playstyle and I go to great lengths in the name of science.
 Some videos feature or exclusively focus on such scientific endeavors, usually with hysterical results.
 Often times even the most innocent of titles are still susceptible to even the most basic of playtesting, while some games prefer to just crash your GPU at the slightest provocation.
 The Western Game Industry is a truly fantastic place where no one can do anything wrong and everyone always succeeds no matter how little they attempt to.
 Even more concerning is how the vast majority of hipsters don't seem to think there's anything wrong with this.
 Well, I do.
-My hope is to educate viewers and provide a foundation for a lifelong pursuit of quality entertainment.
+My hope is to educate viewers and provide a foundation for a lifelong pursuit of quality entertainment, and along the way I hope to share with them a few laughs, often times at my own expense.

 Throughout my many years of custom content I've learned a great deal about not simply designing and balancing games, but also making them, QA'ing them, and the kind of effort (or commonly lack thereof) that the average game has put into it.